jkilpatr/fabric/README.md

+## jkilpatr's fabric fork for Centos

+To use this go over to the fabric-baseimage repo on my github.
+Follow the instructions there and keep the docker image hash you get when you are done.
+Then edit the dockerfiles in images/ with the exception of the javaenv to pull from your centos based fabric baseimage.

+After that run `make peer-docker`, then take the resulting docker image hash and run `docker run <your image hash>` you should see a fabric peer spin up.

+TODO:
+* tests
+* somthing upstreamable (working with ghaskins on that)

 **Note:** This is a **read-only mirror** of the formal [Gerrit](https://gerrit.hyperledger.org/r/#/admin/projects/fabric) repository, where active development is ongoing.
 Issue tracking is handled in [Jira](https://jira.hyperledger.org/secure/RapidBoard.jspa?projectKey=FAB&rapidView=5&view=planning)